 Since 1996 visitors to Central Australia and Alice Springs locals, have been able to come to the Alice Springs School of the Air at Head Street and gain an insight into remote education through the Visitor Centre.
-Set up as an initiative of the School Council, funds raised from admissions assist with student enrichment programs such as interstate excursions, in-town activities and provide funds for the purchase of expensive equipment.
+Set up as an initiative of the School Council, funds raised from admissions and sales from our gift shop, assist with student enrichment programs such as interstate excursions, in-town activities and provide funds for the purchase of expensive equipment.
 It is an opportunity to appreciate a unique, and first of its kind, educational facility to learn about our operations.
 There is a short film screened regularly which provides a historical overview of the school as well as the opportunity to view live lessons when school is in, or recorded lessons after hours, weekends and during school holidays.

 We invite you to visit us and experience one of the most popular activities in Alice Springs.

 If you are interested in donating to the School you can do so through the Donations button on this website.